Skartorion/telegram-everforest/README.md

   1. Download the .tdesktop-theme file and import it inside the app

-  Or, alternatively

-  2. Just click add it via the link
+  Or, alternatively just add it via the link

   https://t.me/addtheme/everforestdarkmedium

   screenshot if u really want